dkm3689/Superhero-Finder-App/README.md

 3. Submit a pull request with a clear description of the changes you've made.

 Please make sure your code follows the existing code style and includes any necessary updates to documentation.

-## License 📝
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙌
 - **Marvel API**: For providing an incredible source of data about Marvel superheroes.